-When Family Promise, an organization that houses homeless families until they can get back on their feet, started a branch in Wichita, Kansas, they had everything they needed.
+When Family Promise, an organization that houses families experiencing homelessness until they can get back on their feet, started a branch in Wichita, Kansas, they had everything they needed.
 Churches were ready to become temporary homes, volunteers were standing by to provide hot meals and hugs.
 All systems, it appeared, were go.

 But there was just one thing.
 “I got to thinking,” says Darlena March, “what are we going to do if these families have pets?”

 It can be a final blow in a worst-case scenario.
 Imagine losing your home and having to take your family into a single room at a shelter.
 Then you hear that you can’t bring your pet, a much-loved member of your family.
 You’re advised to take the pet to a shelter—but the shelter tells you that, due to overcrowding, if you can’t pick up your pet within a certain amount of time, you may not be able to reunite.